Superstition, Astrology and the Occult

 - Somnambulism – sleep walking syndrome

 - Contagion Syndrome – Mob influence.
-Most speaking in tongues is accomplished this way.
+Most speaking in tongues is accomplished in this way.

 A Christian's position towards the occult